mytardis/mytardis/docs/authorisation.rst

   be passed to the CAS service so that it can redirect back to MyTardis after authentication.

-The following settings may also be overridden as required:
+The following settings may be overridden as required:

 .. code-block:: python
 	CAS_LOGOUT_COMPLETELY = True